Double or duplicate gallbladder in a Harlequin breed rabbit

 Thank you

-The liver is a voluminous organ, that takes a certain place in the abdomen.
+The liver is a large organ that occupies a specific space in the abdomen.
 In rabbits, the liver is composed of two main lobes, right and left, that are separated by a deep median cleft.
-Between these lobes are two accessory lobes: the cranial lobe and and thecaudal lobe.
-The liver remains in pace in the abdomen thanks to ligaments that attach to the diaphragm and the dorsal wall of the abdomen.
+Between these lobes are two accessory lobes: the cranial lobe and the caudal lobe.
+The liver maintains its position in the abdominal region due to ligaments that attach to the diaphragm and the dorsal wall of the abdomen.

-The liver plays a central role in the synthesis of proteins, in the metabolism of sugars and the storage of nutrients, in the degradation of toxins and the treatment of organic waste produced by cells of the body.
-It has, furthermore, an endocrine function, stimulationg numerous biochemical reactions that are important for the proper functioning of the body, and an exocrine function, with the secretion of bile.
-The latter is a viscous liquid that helps digest fats.
-In rabbits, bile is produced continuously and stored in the gallbladder, then secreted into the small intestine (duodenum) through the bile ducts.
+The liver plays a central role in the synthesis of proteins, in the metabolism of sugars, and the storage of nutrients.
+It is also involved in the degradation of toxins and the treatment of organic waste produced by cells of the body.
+In addition to its primary function, it plays a crucial role in the endocrine system by stimulating various biochemical reactions that are vital for the body's optimal functioning.
+It also has an exocrine function, responsible for bile secretion.
+The latter is a viscous liquid that facilitates the digestion of fats.
+In rabbits, bile is produced continuously and stored in the gallbladder.
+It is then secreted into the small intestine (duodenum) through the bile ducts.
 The vesicle has a pear-like shape.

 The gallbladder is located in the right cranial lobule, inside the depression on the caudal surface.
 It is pear-shaped.
-The gall of rabbits is composed mainly of billiverdon, with strong anti-oxydative properties, et not of bilirubine.
-The produced quantity is enormous per rabbit and per day: roughly 250 ml.
-This represents 7 times the quantity produced by a dog.
+The gall of rabbits is primarily composed of billiverdon, which possesses strong antioxidant properties, and not of bilirubine.
+The produced quantity is substantial, with each rabbit producing approximately 250 millilitres per day.
+This is equivalent to seven times the quantity produced by a dog.

 Congenital double gallbladder

 A double or duplicate gallbladder is a rare congenital anomaly.
-During the embryonic phase, the first stage gallbladder (primordium) bifurcates, which results in a double or duplicate vesicle.
-This deformation seems more common in herbivorous animals, like cows (1 in 28 calves) and in sheep (1 in 85).
-Some cases have been reported in rabbits.
-Different types of gallbladder duplication have been observed:
+During the embryonic phase, the first stage gallbladder (primordium) bifurcates, resulting in a double or duplicate vesicle.
+This deformation appears to be more prevalent among herbivorous animals, such as cows (1 in 28 calves) and sheep (1 in 85).
+There have been reports of cases in rabbits.
+It has been observed that there are different types of gallbladder duplication:

 · Bifide, bilobed type: a membrane divides the vesicle is divided in its length, creating two side by side pockets;